3 reasons to love the Imperial City of Hue

-Hue was the imperial capital of Vietnam between 1802 and 1945, testifying the succession of thirteen emperors of the Nguyen dynasties.
+Hue was the imperial capital of Vietnam between 1802 and 1945, witness to the succession of thirteen emperors of the Nguyen dynasties.
 Despite some of its remains in ruins due to the repercussions of three wars, it has preserved almost entirely the architecture of a unique royal heritage including the imperial citadel, palaces, royal tombs and its surrounding landscapes.
-This gives it unmatched elegance and universal value that cannot be found anywhere in the history of Vietnam's ancient capitals.
+This gives it an unmatched elegance and universal value that cannot be found anywhere else in the history of Vietnam's ancient capitals.
 The Imperial City of Hue was the first monument in Vietnam to be recognized as a World Heritage Site by UNESCO in 1993.

 Ngo Mon gate, just before Thai Hoa Palace.

 Imperial City of Hue, an imperial heritage of great authenticity

 Built between the dynasties of the emperors Gia Long and Minh Mang, Hue citadel, located north of the Perfume River occupies a surface of more than 500ha.
 Its construction was harmoniously inspired by the principles of traditional architecture and Eastern philosophy with some Western military touches.
 The citadel has ten fortified gates, each accessible by a bridge.
 It is rare to be able to contemplate its 140 remains which have been preserved intact for the past two centuries.